Three Islands Press

 Serving a varied market "from folks who want hand-lettering and handwriting fonts, to historical re-enactors, to leading-edge print and web publishers," Willson gets his inspiration from "found art."
 He describes this: "I'll see some jumble of letters somewhere and think, 'Something like that should be available through a designer's keyboard.'
-Lately, a few faces have sprung from within, as well."
+Lately, a couple of faces have sprung from within, as well."

 Willson's work includes such popular historical penmanship fonts as Emily Austin and Texas Hero.
 Each font can take a year or more, but on an individual job, it can take, typically, three to four months, with hundreds of hours of work.

 Programs such as Adobe Photoshop (for manipulation of scans and vector tracing) and FontLab Studio (alignment, letterspacing, kerning, OpenType programming) are used in this process.

 After the grunt work and first generation come an additional two weeks of editing.
 Script faces cause difficulties because of their need to line up correctly.